squareops/road-to-devops/Level-1/M7-Docker/L08-DockerCompose.md

 # About Docker Compose & Use cases.
+Docker Compose is a tool that was developed to help define and share multi-container applications.
+With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.

-[1] with Compose, you use a YAML file to configure your application’s services.
+1. with Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-[2] Docker compose has commands for managing the whole lifecycle of your application
+- All of your configuration in one file
+- Compose revolves around a config file called docker-compose.yml.
+In it we define all of our services.
+Think of a service as a part of your application; a database or API for example.
+- All of our services rely on an image with which we create a container.
+Spinning up a container can have many options; how these options are configured will be stored in the yml file.

-[3] What can docker compose do?
+2. What can docker compose do?
 - Start, stop, and rebuild services
 - View the status of running services
 - Stream the log output of running services
 - Run a one-off command on a service

-[4] Key Features of Compose
+3. Key Features of Compose
 - Have multiple isolated environments on a single host
 - Preserves volume data when containers are created
 - Only recreate containers that have changed
 - Supports variables and moving a composition between environments

-[5] Practice of Docker Compose
+4. Practice docker-compose using the following example
 ## Prerequisites
 - Install Docker Engine and Docker Compose as standalone binaries
 - Install Docker Desktop which includes both Docker Engine and Docker Compose